 SE 5961 Special Education Teaching Internship - 1-12 graduate credits

 A supervised field experience in one of several cooperating institutions.
 The purpose is to gain meaningful work experience through applying knowledge learned in coursework to the on-the-job situation.
-Commitment includes 12 hours per week within the schol environment over three days, and one three-hour seminar per month.
+Commitment includes 12 hours per week within the school environment over three days, and one three-hour seminar per month.

 SE 5962 Learning Disabilities Internship - 3 graduate credits

 A supervised field experience in one of several cooperating institutions and/or agencies.
 The purpose is to gain meaningful work experience through applying knowledge learned in previous coursework to the on-the-job situation.
 Commitment includes a negotiated number of hours per week, 150 hours for 3 credits, these hours to be divided in conjunction with supervisor and student.
 Supervision is done by the institution or agency concerned and by PSU faculty.
 Prerequistes: students must be certified in general special education, have a special education law course, and have completed all other requirements in the learning disabilities program.

 SE 6040 Curriculum Development in Special Education - 3 graduate credits